 The Engineering & Computer Science Library is located in the Sandford Fleming building on U of T's beautiful St. George campus.
 This channel will provide helpful information on conducting research and accessing resources at the library and beyond!

-Date: Wednesday, February 21, 2018 Time: 3:00pm - 5:00pm Location: Kelly Library Campus: St. George (Downtown) Campus
+Date: Wednesday, March 21, 2018 Time: 3:00pm - 5:00pm Location: Kelly Library Campus: St. George (Downtown) Campus

 Write with others—with a writing instructor for support.
 Everyone is welcome!
 Please bring a printout of your work—and your laptop.
 Come prepared to work on your essay while an instructor moves around the room to help you and others with questions, problem areas or essay structure.
 Try to have focused questions ready to ask!

 Room 302, Third Floor, John M. Kelly Library